-His labors have brought the sometimes perplexing "secrets" of the Universe to the general public in an informative and fun way and he has no doubt inspired scores of future generations to pursue careers in science.
+His labors have brought the sometimes perplexing "secrets of the Universe" to the general public in an informative and fun way and he has no doubt inspired scores of future generations to pursue careers in science.

-Most people may not know that he is actually a respected and published scientist, not just a celebrity.
-Others may well know he has worked tirelessly to make Astrophysics, and science in general, more available to the general public.
+Some people may not know that he is actually a respected and published scientist, not just a celebrity.
+Others may be aware that he has worked tirelessly to make astrophysics and science in general, more available to the general public.

 Did someone mention Pluto or Flat Earth?
-Neil has appeared on the big screen and made many notable appearances on popular culture shows.
+Tyson has appeared on the big screen and made many notable appearances on popular culture shows.
 A quick search on YouTube will reveal a plethora of his interviews and shows.
 Well worth a few minutes of your day to expand your horizons.

 He currently holds various prestigious positions and has various honors attributed to him.
 He even has an asteroid named after him!
 Imagine that!

-Neil was born on the 5th October 1958 and he was raised in New York City.
+Tyson was born on the 5th of October 1958 and he was raised in New York City.
 He was the second of three children to his mother Sunchita Maria Tyson, of Puerto Rican descent, and his father Cyril deGrasse Tyson, an African American.
 Neil's siblings are his brother Stephen Joseph Tyson and sister Lynn Antipas Tyson.

-His mother worked as a gerontologist for the U.S. Department of Health, Education and Welfare, and his late father was a sociologist and human resource commissioner for New York City's mayor John Lindsay.
+His mother worked as a gerontologist for the U.S. Department of Health, Education, and Welfare, and his late father was a sociologist and human resource commissioner for New York City's mayor John Lindsay.
 He was also the first Director of Harlem Youth Opportunities Unlimited.

 At the tender age of 9, Neil's passion for Astrophysics was ignited by a visit to the Hayden Planetarium.

-After his first exposure to the wonders of the Universe, Neil found himself regularly attending lectures at the Planetarium.
+After his early exposure to the wonders of the Universe, Tyson found himself regularly attending lectures and classes at the Planetarium, and he got his first telescope.
+As a teenager, he would watch the skies from the roof of his apartment building.

 While he was a student in high school, he made time to feed his appetite for knowledge in astronomy.
 He called this "his most formative period".
 Dr. Mark Chartrand III, who was the Director of the Planetarium at the time, is credited by Tyson as being his first intellectual role model.
-Quite a compliment!